Bobby & Laurie: History

-As Bobby & Laurie, the duo issued the first single for Go!!
+As Bobby & Laurie (or Bobby and Laurie), the duo issued the first single for Go!!
 Records, "I Belong with You", in August 1964.
-It was written by Laurie.
-The label was established in association with The Go!!
+It was written by Allen.
+The label was established by DYT Productions in association with their The Go!!
 Show.
 "I Belong with You" was produced by English-born producer, Roger Savage, who had arrived in Australia from London where he had worked with the Rolling Stones and Dusty Springfield.
-It reached number one on the local Melbourne charts for two weeks, and won Allen an Australian Record Award for Best Composition in 1965.
+It reached number one on the local Melbourne charts for two weeks and peaked at No. 9 on the Kent Music Report (KMR)'s Australian singles chart.
+Allen won an Australian Record Award for Best Composition for that song in 1965.

-Bobby & Laurie worked with a backing band, the Rondells (previously the Lincolns and then the Silhouettes), which had an initial line-up of Bernie O'Brien on lead guitar, John Sullivan on rhythm guitar, Dennis Tucker on bass guitar and Dennis Collins on drums.
+Bobby & Laurie regularly worked with a backing band, the Rondells (previously the Lincolns and then the Silhouettes), which had an initial line-up of Bernie O'Brien on lead guitar, John Sullivan on rhythm guitar, Dennis Tucker on bass guitar and Dennis Collins on drums.
 The duo toured Australia, supported by a new line-up of the Rondells, with Sullivan joined by Roger Treble on lead guitar (ex-Silhouettes, Lincolns), Wayne Duncan on bass guitar (ex-Lincolns) and Gary Young on drums (ex-Silhouettes, Lincolns).
+Duncan and Young later formed the rhythm section of 1970's group Daddy Cool.
 Bobby & Laurie performed as Tweedledum and Tweedledee in a Christmas pantomime of Alice in Wonderland at Melbourne's Tivoli Theatre, in December 1964.

 In early 1965 the pair appeared on TV music show, Teen Scene, on Australian Broadcasting Corporation (ABC), where they were dragged off the stage by screaming female fans.
 They appeared in the premiere episode of Channel 0's children's program, Magic Circle Club on 23 January, playing characters Twoddle and Boddle.
 They released three more singles on Go!!
-Records during 1965, "Someone" (which reached No. 3 in Melbourne), "Judy Green" and "Crazy Country Hop" (which reached No. 25).
+Records during 1965, "Someone" (which reached No. 20 on KMR), "Judy Green" (No. 28) and "Crazy Country Hop" (No. 54).
 In May 1965 they supported a national tour by the Dave Clark Five, the Seekers and Tommy Quickly.
-Later that year they supported American, P. J. Proby on his national tour.
+In June Bobby & Laurie and the Rondells co-headlined a show with the Easybeats at the Canberra Theatre.
+Later that year they supported the American singer, P. J. Proby on his national tour.

-In 1966 the duo switched to the Albert Productions label, for the singles, "Sweet and Tender Romance" (February) and their version of Roger Miller's "Hitch Hiker" (March). which gave them a national number-one hit for five weeks in May and June.
+In 1966 the duo switched to the Albert Productions label, for the singles, "Sweet and Tender Romance" (February) and their version of Roger Miller's 1962 B-side "Hitch Hiker" (March). which gave them a national number-one hit for five weeks in May and June.
 They also changed management from Blackmore to Mal Fisher.
-On the strength of "Hitch Hiker", the ABC gave them their own TV show, It's a Gas, which was later re-branded as, Dig We Must.
-The change was designed to attract a more sophisticated adult market, but lost the duo much of their teen appeal, which led to friction between the two artists.
-After recording their last album Exposaic, the pair officially split in early 1967 after three years together.
+On the strength of "Hitch Hiker", the Australian Broadcasting Corporation gave them their own TV show, It's a Gas – later re-branded as Dig We Must.
+The show was designed to attract a more sophisticated adult market, but lost the duo much of their teen appeal, which led to friction between the two artists.
+After recording their last album Exposaic (1966), the pair officially split in early 1967 after three years together.